alexleong4438/crypto_price_prediction_based_on_sentiment/README.md

 # Crypto Price Prediction based on Twitter Influencer Sentiment Analysis.

-This project is a part of the CDS590 course, focusing on the analysis of social media influencers using network analysis techniques.
+This project is a part of the my research study, focusing on the analysis of social media influencers using network analysis techniques.
 The primary objective is to construct and visualize a directed graph that represents the relationships between influencers based on their follower counts.

 ## Contents